sahaza5/m1p12mean-sahy-sahaza/README.md

 "password":"123"
 }

++++++To set password a post request:http://localhost:3000/api/client/setPassword/ In the body,write json username and password, for example {
+"password":"123"
+}.
+User should be authenticated, so a header should be passed on.

 +++++Authentication.js added
 It is used to authenticate an user to protect certain route It needs a token which has to be set and sent to the backend.